 A landlord cannot end a tenancy for non-payment of rent if the tenant's obligation to pay rent is suspended.
 For example, the tenant's obligation to pay rent is suspended if a copy of the written rental agreement is not provided within 20 days of the tenant signing the agreement.

-A landlord can end a tenancy immediately if a tenant is 15 days or more late with the rent.
-If the tenant is responsible for paying the utilities and they are late, the landlord can also end the tenancy.
+If the tenant is responsible for paying the utilities and they are late, the landlord can also end the tenancy with this notice.
 In this case the landlord must first notify the tenant that the payments are late and give the tenant 15 days to pay them.

 There are several situations where a landlord can give a tenant one month’s notice to move out.
 These situations include the following examples.